-What salary do Cabin Crew get is one of the biggest questions that potential Cabin Crew applicants ask.
+What is the typical Cabin Crew salary is one of the biggest questions that potential Cabin Crew applicants ask.
 And it’s an important question, with bills to pay and holidays to save for (if you want to be Cabin Crew you’ve got to love travelling, right?) money matters are important.

 Here is all you need to know;